-5 The company talks about mental health during the career lifecycle (i.e. on-boarding, career development, performance reviews and return to work.
+5 The company talks about mental health during the career life cycle (i.e. on-boarding, career development, performance reviews and return to work).

-- The questions are scored separately (i.e. companies could score maximum points in each of the two sub-questions). - This question is looking for companies to adopt a holistic approach to mental health at all stages of an individual's career with the company. - Question 17a focuses on the recruitment process. - Question 17b focuses on the career lifecycle. - Managers should be encouraged and supported to consider employee mental health in all aspects of recruitment and career development.
+- This question is looking for companies to adopt a holistic approach to mental health at all stages of an individual's career with the company. - Companies are scored for their description of the processes in place to openly discuss mental health at any, or all, of the key points in an employee's career life cycle. - Managers should be encouraged and supported to consider employee mental health at every stage of recruitment and career development.